JWT Authentication Process

 Key Generation

-To begin, you will need to generate a private-public key pair using the ES256 algorithm.
-You can use either of the approaches listed below to generate your keys.
+You can use either of the approaches listed below to generate your public-private key pairs

 1. Command-Line